Sean Davis (American football): 2017

 During the offseason, Davis had surgery to repair a torn labrum he suffered while making a tackle in a Week 3 loss against the Philadelphia Eagles.

 Head coach Mike Tomlin stated Davis would remain the starting strong safety to begin the regular season.
-He recorded three solo tackles during the Steelers' 21–18 season-opening victory over the Browns.
+He recorded three solo tackles during the Steelers' 21–18 season-opening victory over the Cleveland Browns.
 On November 16, 2017, Davis made three combined tackles, deflected a pass, and made an interception off of Marcus Mariota during a 40–17 win over the Tennessee Titans.
 In Week 14, he collected a season-high 12 combined tackles and an interception in the Steelers' 39–38 win against the Baltimore Ravens.
-On December 31, 2017, Davis collected three combined tackles, deflected a pass, and made a sack and interception on quarterback DeShone Kizer in the Steelers' 28–24 victory.
-He finished the season with 92 combined tackles (71 solo), eight pass deflections, three interceptions, and a sack in 16 games and 16 starts.
+On December 31, Davis collected three combined tackles, deflected a pass, and made a sack and interception on quarterback DeShone Kizer in the Steelers' 28–24 victory over Cleveland.
+He finished the season with 92 combined tackles (71 solo), eight pass deflections, three interceptions, and a sack across 16 starts.

 On January 14, 2018, Davis made 12 combined tackles in a 45–42 loss to the Jacksonville Jaguars in the AFC Divisional round.
 Pro Football Focus gave Davis an overall grade of 35.5 for the season and his grade ranked 85th among all safeties in 2017.

 2018

 On March 29, 2018, Davis changed his jersey number from No. 28 to No. 21, reverting to his college number after 21 became available due to Joe Haden changing to No. 23.
 Throughout training camp, Davis competed to be a starting safety against Morgan Burnett and Terrell Edmunds.
 Head coach Mike Tomlin named Davis the starting free safety to begin the regular season after the role became vacant after the Steelers released Mike Mitchell.
 He started alongside Terrell Edmunds for the majority of the 2018 season.
-On November 4, 2018, Davis collected a season-high nine solo tackles during a 23–16 win at the Ravens in Week 9.
+On November 4, Davis collected a season-high nine solo tackles during a 23–16 win over the Baltimore Ravens in Week 9.
 In Week 16, he made five solo tackles, a season-high two pass deflections, and made his only interception of the season during a 31–28 loss at the New Orleans Saints.
 Davis was inactive for the Steelers' Week 17 win against the Cincinnati Bengals due to a quadriceps injury.
 He finished the season with 80 combined tackles (59 solo), seven pass deflections, and one interception in 15 games and 15 starts.
 Davis received an overall grade of 69.8 from Pro Football Focus, which ranked as the 39th best grade among all safeties in 2018.

 2019

-Davis entered the 2019 season as the Steelers starting free safety.
+Davis entered the 2019 season as the Steelers' starting free safety.
 In Week 2, Davis suffered a shoulder injury and was placed on injured reserve on September 17, 2019.

 Washington Football Team

 On March 23, 2020, Davis signed a one-year contract with the Washington Football Team, then known as the Redskins.
-He was released on September 5, 2020.
+He was released by Washington on September 5.

 Pittsburgh Steelers (second stint)

-On September 6, 2020, Davis was re-signed by the Pittsburgh Steelers.
+On September 6, 2020, Davis signed with the Pittsburgh Steelers.